Image

 Organizer

 Building on over two decades of research and debate, the 2026 edition shifts attention from ambition and expansion to implementation, recalibration, and contestation.
 While regulatory frameworks such as the CSRD, ESRS, ISSB, and emerging due diligence regulations promise increased transparency and accountability, they also generate new managerial, organizational, and governance challenges that remain insufficiently understood.
+At the same time, growing attention is being directed toward the scientific and epistemic foundations of sustainability governance.

 We welcome theoretical, empirical and interdisciplinary contributions from accounting, management, governance, sustainability, and related fields.
 Topics of particular interest include (but not limited to) following: